u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Though the technology and infrastructure was always possible for some of these (and in fact, is slowly being built -- see DataCite, Crossref, OpenAlex, preprint servers), it feels much more realistic to scale these systems in an agentic world.

+As we experiment with new models of funding, doing, and publishing science, we have to consider how the system scales with multiple order of magnitude increases in data (especially if we create a more granular unit of science for rapid, iterative sharing of results).

-Large language models are rapidly getting us to a point where we can:
+Large language models are getting us to a point where we can:

 - Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) and [FutureHouse](https://www.futurehouse.org/) for deep, adaptive scientific discovery)
 - Have new ways to formulate hypotheses and analyze data (consider [PlutoBio](https://pluto.bio/) and [PotatoAI](https://readysetpotato.com/))